lighthouse-labs/gitbook-node-chat-tutorial/content/part2/express.md

 ## Step 1

-Let's install and save the Express library into our project by running the command: `npm install express --save`
+Let's install and save the Express library into our project by running the command.

+`npm install express`

+This downloads some code using the Node Package Manager (NPM) that we can use to make our lives easier.

 ![screenshot](http://d.pr/i/10kgL/2BlmzYbb+)